 - Automations for ticket assignment, follow-ups, and repetitive actions.

-- Customizable analytics dashboards to monitor performance, track response times, and measure customer satisfaction.
+- Customizable analytics dashboards to monitor performance

 5. LiveChat